moby/moby/docs/sources/use/port_redirection.md

     LINKED-SERVER_PORT_80_TCP_PORT=80

-This tells `client` that a service is running on port 80 of `server` and that `server`{.docutils .literal} is accessible at the IP address 172.17.0.8
+This tells `client` that a service is running on port 80 of `server` and that `server` is accessible at the IP address 172.17.0.8

 Note: Using the `-p` parameter also exposes the port..